lurbano/rpi-led-strip/README.md

 # RPi-led-strip
-* Instructions for setting up a headless raspberry pi to control a NeoPixel (WS281x) LED strip.
+* Instructions for setting up a headless Raspberry Pi Zero to control a NeoPixel (WS281x) LED strip.
+This procedure has only been tested on the Pi Zero.
+It does not work on the B+, and I don't know about other Pi versions.
 * Lensyl Urbano
 * https://montessorimuddle.org